 How many articles can I request?

 While there is no limit on the number of articles you can request from our Library, the US Copyright Law has developed guidelines for how many articles can be requested from current issues of the same journal.
 According to these guidelines each calendar year your hospital can request up to 5 articles from the same journal title, published over the last five years.
-So if you have 6 requests for articles from JAMA from 2012 through 2016 you can only request 5 of them during one year without being liable for copyright fees.
-Under these guidelines, if you exceed this limit your institution is expected either to purchase the journal for future use or pay additional copyright/royalty fees which can range from $8 to $50, with an average of about $25.
+So if you have 6 requests for articles from JAMA from the current five years, you can only request 5 of them during one year without being liable for copyright fees.
+Under these guidelines, if you exceed this limit your institution is expected either to purchase the journal for future use or pay additional copyright/royalty fees which can cost up to $200, with an average of about $40.

 If the articles were published 6 years ago or earlier, there are no limits on how many you can get from the same journal.